Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 According to Proposition~\ref{prop:f-distr-sen}, following the idea of the proof of Proposition~\ref{prop:irregular-ext-sen}, we have the following result.

 \begin{prop} Let $T\in L(X)$.
-If $T$ admits a distributionally scrambled pair of type $1$ then $T$ is distributional sensitive. \end{prop}
+If $T$ admits a distributionally chaotic pair of type $1$ then $T$ is distributionally sensitive. \end{prop}

-Combining Theorem~\ref{thm:g-dense-dc1} and Propositions~\ref{prop:f-distr-sen} and \ref{prop:DC1-dis-sen}, we have the following characterization of the existence of a dense set of distributionally semi-irregular points of type $1$ for continuous linear operators on Fr\'echet spaces.
+Note that several sufficient conditions for dense distributional chaos for linear operators on separable Fr\'echet spaces are obtained in \cite[Theorems 15 and 16]{BBMP2013}.
+Combining Theorem~\ref{thm:g-dense-dc1} and Propositions~\ref{prop:f-distr-sen} and \ref{prop:DC1-dis-sen}, we give a characterization of the existence of a dense set of distributionally semi-irregular points of type $1$ for continuous linear operators on Fr\'echet spaces.

 \begin{thm} Let $T\in L(X)$.
-Then The following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally semi-irregular vectors of type $1$; \item $T$ admits a residual set of distributionally $m$-irregular vectors for some $m\in\bbn$; \item there exists $m\in\bbn$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributional $m$-extremely scrambled of type $1$; \item the distributionally proximal relation of $T$ is dense in $ X\times X$ and $T$ is distributionally sensitive. \end{enumerate} \end{thm}
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally semi-irregular vectors of type $1$; \item $T$ admits a residual set of distributionally $m$-irregular vectors of type $1$ for some $m\in\bbn$; \item there exists $m\in\bbn$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally $m$-extremely scrambled of type $1$; \item the distributionally proximal relation of $T$ is dense in $ X\times X$ and $T$ is distributionally sensitive. \end{enumerate} \end{thm}

-Applying Theorem~\ref{thm:f-dense-dc1}, we have the following characterization of distributional chaos of type $1$ for continuous linear operators on Fr\'echet spaces.
+By applying Theorem~\ref{thm:f-dense-dc1}, we also can characterize distributional chaos of type $1$ for continuous linear operators on Fr\'echet spaces.
+It should be noticed that the equivalences of (1)-(4) are already proved in \cite[Theorem 12]{BBMP2013}.